ClinicalEpigeneticsLaboratory/eDAVE/README.md

 be a relatively small number e.g. 100 (default).
 However, in the `production` mode, it should be 100000.

     cd data-processing-pipeline/
-    poetry run python run.py # It takes around 12-24h to download all datasets
+    poetry run python run.py # Please be patient, usually it takes around 12-24h to download all datasets

 #### 3. Run dash app
 Please note that to run app in production mode set `debug: false` in `app/config.json` file.
 Please remember,